 - Discuss future issues

-- Write a one-year follow-up on strategies to make sure follow-through occurred (closing the loop) - In early spring 2012, this was changed to an interim review completed at the three year mark.
+- Write a one-year follow-up on strategies to make sure follow-through occurred (closing the loop) - In early spring 2012, this was changed to an interim review completed at the 2.5 year mark.

 Program and unit reviews are taken seriously at the College with the four College Vice Presidents spending time on training, assessment and follow-through with their individual units.
 The Vice Presidents meet with their units to review all results and help with resource needs.
 Results of program/unit review are reported to the colleges various councils.